-1. In Assignments, students will see a status of "Not Started" or "Submitted" for each of their assignments that you've made available.
+1. In Assignments, students will see a status of "Not Started" or "Submitted" for each of the assignments that you've made available.
 After you release a particular assignment's grades, students will see a status of "Returned" as shown below.

-TIP: Your students won't be informed that you have release grades and comments for a particular assignment, unless you chose the Assignment setting to Send notification email to student when the grade is released.
-If you didn't choose that option, you can email your students and/or post an announcement.

-2. In Assignments, after a student clicks on the title of an assignment that you've returned, they will see a lot of text (your original instructions, their submissions, plus any feedback you provided).
-In an announcement or email, you can tell your students that after they click on the Assignment title, they will need to scroll to the very bottom of the assignment to the Additional instructor's comments about your submission area to see your feedback and/or attached files.
+- TIP: Your students won't be informed that you have released grades and comments for a particular assignment unless you chose the Assignment setting to Send notification email to student when the grade is released.
+If you didn't choose that option, you can email your students and/or post an announcement. - 2.
+In Assignments, after a student clicks on the title of an assignment that you've returned, they will see a lot of text (your original instructions, their submissions, plus feedback you provided). - In an announcement or email, you can tell your students that after they click on the Assignment title, they will need to scroll to the very bottom of the assignment to the Additional instructor's comments about your submission area to see your feedback and attached files. - You can format your instructor comments to make your feedback noticeable for your students.

-3. In the Gradebook, when a student looks at your comments for their assignment, the Gradebook won't format your comments; and your instructor files won't be displayed.
-You may need to inform your students that the best way to view your complete feedback is in the Assignments tool, not the Gradebook.
+- 3. In the Gradebook, when a student looks at your comments for their assignment, the Gradebook won't format your comments; and your instructor files won't be displayed. - We suggest that you inform your students that the best way to for them to view your complete feedback is in the Assignments tool, not in the Gradebook.